AIRI-Institute/AriGraph/README.md

 RAG | 0.33 | 0.35 | 0.36 | 0.17 | 0.17

 ## Requirements
-Due to TextWorld dependencies, our code can run only on Linux, after installing some system libraries.
+Due to dependencies required by TextWorld, our code can only be executed on Linux systems, specifically after installing certain system libraries.
 On a Debian/Ubuntu-based system, these can be installed with

     sudo apt update && sudo apt install build-essential libffi-dev python3-dev curl git